 For the display driver stopped working and has recovered is a normal problem for all the top 3 graphics manufacturers.

-If you are using NVIDIA graphic card, and your computer pops up this error, it will reminds you the error in details: display driver NVIDIA kernel mode driver version 310.54 stopped responding and has successfully recovered, display driver nvlddmkm stopped working and has successfully recovered.
+If you are using NVIDIA graphic card, and your computer pops up this error, it will remind you the error in details: display driver NVIDIA kernel mode driver version 310.54 stopped responding and has successfully recovered, display driver nvlddmkm stopped working and has successfully recovered.

 If you are using the Intel graphic card, the stopped working and has recovered graphics error message may be Intel HD graphics drivers for Windows 8(R) or Intel graphics accelerator drivers for Windows Vista (R).

-Whatever systems you are running on such as Windows 10, 8.1, 8, 7, Vista, and whatever the graphic cards you are using such as NVIDIA, AMD, Intel, you can follow this article to solve the problem.
+Whatever systems you are running on such as Windows 11, 10, 8.1, 8, 7, and Vista, and whatever the graphic cards you are using such as NVIDIA, AMD, Intel, you can follow this article to solve the problem.

 Solution 1: Uninstall the Graphics Driver